-This is where Google AdWords' household income targeting option comes in.
+This is where the household income targeting option in Google Ads (formerly Google AdWords) comes in.

 Household income is one of four demographic categories advertisers can use to augment bids, target, or exclude specific audiences on the Search Network, Display network, and YouTube.
 Income targeting can be used by itself or in concert with other demographic targeting options to make your campaigns as granular (and effective) as possible.

-In this post, you’ll learn what household income targeting is, how it’s determined, and how you can implement it in your AdWords account.
+In this article, you’ll learn what household income targeting is, how it’s determined, and how you can implement it in your Google advertising account.
 But first…

 Let’s say you (or your client) sells high-end financial services to affluent individuals in the Greater Boston area.
 Obviously, you’re going to use location-based targeting to ensure that your ads aren’t served to people living in Montana searching for wealth management.
 That’s no enough, though.

 You see, keywords in this vertical are prohibitively expensive.

 …All of which will serve to maximize the value of your ad spend.

 While the example above focuses on lead generation for a service, you can use the same strategy if you sell luxury products.